 It takes two people to make you, and one people to die.
 That’s how the world is going to end. -Darl

 Took me a while.
 Can’t remember exactly when I bought the book.
 But I do remember buying it in Frankfurt off the Leipziger Strasse near the university.
 I also remember reading Faulkner in College so many years ago.
 Can’t say the memories are fond, though.
 I think we read some of his short stories.
 Nomatter.
-As far as reading him goes, Faulkner is not unlike Hemingway (to me) even though the two are completely difference writers.
+As far as reading him goes, Faulkner is not unlike Hemingway (to me) even though the two are über different writers (personalities?)
 When I was younger I just couldn’t get through either one.
 The pages confused me.
 The writing cadence (is there such a thing?) through me off.
-Hemingway had a way of just boring me with his endless narrations of landscapes or seas.
+Hemingway had a way of just boring me with his endless narrations of things seen (or not).
 Faulkner’s writing style threw me off, too.
 Something about stream of consciousness, perhaps.
-Or it had something to do with school, the pressures of grades, judgement.
-Reading in order to write a paper for a professor never did me any good, that’s for sure.
+Or it had something to do with school, the pressures of grades, judgement, $hitbag professor so-n-so.
+Reading Faulkner in order to write a paper for a professor never did me any good, that’s for sure.
 Not that I’m cutting on professors or schools.
+(Or am I?)
 But I have often thought about whether or not writers realise what is done with their work at university level.
-Is it a good thing?
-Is it a not so good thing?
+Ruin comes to my worst-mind, don’t you know.

-A few weeks back I decided to give my library a thorough one-over and dusting.
+A few weeks back I decided to give my library a thorough one-over, including dusting.
 In doing so I also created a nice little database of my books.
 Been wanting to do that for years.
 Luckily technology has caught up to my wants.
-Found an app for my iPad that scans book bar-codes.
-Works like a charm.
-If there are no bar-codes, as is the case with this old paperback, then all I have to do is input the ISBN number and the app locates it.
+Found an app for my iPad that scans a books bar-codes.
+Works like a charm, too.
+If there are no bar-codes, as is the case with this old paperback, then all I have to do is input the ISBN number and the app locates that.
 But I’m off subject.

 For example.
 There is one thread that binds As I Lay Dying together.
 Although many consider it a brilliant portrayal of a downtrodden American family coping as best it can with circumstance, I couldn’t help but feel a sense of cynicism on the part of the author regarding that family.
 But is Faulkner also a cynic regarding the American ideal?
 What is portrayed in this book is not just a clumsy group of half-wits facing uncertainty.
 Faulkner is sharing a point of view regarding how Americans cope with that same, ever existing, uncertainty.